intellistream/CANDY/installation/python_package_setup/README.md

 ## Packaging Instructions

+Steps 1, 2, and 3 can be automatically executed by the install_pycandy.sh, and a `./dist/` folder that contains `.whl` file will be generated.
+You can install this `.whl` file according to steps 3 or 4.

 1. **Copy `.so` files to `./lib/` directory** in this folder.
 Verify that the `.so` files are present in the `site-packages` directory, or locate them in the designated build path.

     ```bash